-- a) At student seating positions, table legs are to be tight to the corners and ends of tables for all table sizes, including 5', 6', 7' or 8' tables.
-Legs shall NOT be recessed or set back from the table ends 4" to 18". - b) Tables to meet BIFMA X5.5-2014 Standards including loading of 300 pounds of superimposed load. - c) Table edges to be heavy duty extremely durable material and glued to not be removable by knife or other sharp objects users may possess.
+- b) Tables to meet BIFMA X5.5-2014 Standards including loading of 300 pounds of superimposed load. - c) Table edges to be heavy duty extremely durable material and glued to not be removable by knife or other sharp objects users may possess.